apheleia/BadSymfony/README.md

 ## Tests
-Also submit all tests you wrote
+Also submit all tests you wrote.
+You can run tests with `bin/phpunit -c app`.